rhysmeister/HACluster/README.md

 # HACluster
-A HA Cluster using pacemaker on CentOS 7
+A HA Cluster using pacemaker on CentOS .
+The master branch of this git project is not maintained.
+Do a git branch to view the available branches.

 # Useful links